-The FLSA regulates how many hours minors can work.
-For example, children between 14 and 15 cannot work more than 3 hours on a school day and more than 8 hours on a non-school day.
-During the school year, they can only work 18 hours per week, and they cannot work more than 40 hours per week during breaks from school.
-They also cannot work before 7am or after 7pm (except between June 1st and Labor Day, when they cannot work after 9pm).
+If you’re hiring high school students, make sure you know the Fair Labor Standards Act’s (FLSA) child labor laws, including how many hours a minor can work.
+For example, children between 14 and 15 can’t work more than three hours on a school day or more than eight hours on a non-school day.
+During the school year, they can only work 18 hours per week, and they cannot work more than 40 hours per week during breaks.
+They also can’t work before 7 a.m. or after 7 p.m. during most of the year.
+They can work until 9 p.m. between June 1 and Labor Day.

 The FLSA also regulates what industries minors can work in, their minimum wage, and the type of work they’re allowed to perform.

-Work with your local schools to find the right student workers for your company.
+Work with schools in your area to find the right student workers for your company.
 Some high schools and most colleges have a career center, where you can post job openings.
-You can also form relationships with specific departments or teachers to get student recommendations.
+You can also form relationships with specific departments or teachers to get recommendations.

-Many potential student workers haven’t had much interview practice, so when you bring them in for an interview, be very clear about the process.
-Before you start asking questions, tell them that you’re looking for specific examples from their classes or previous jobs.
-Even with clear instructions, you’ll probably have to remind them a few times during the interview.
+Many potential student workers haven’t had much interview practice.
+So, when you meet with them, be clear about the process.
+For example, tell them to share specific examples from classes or previous jobs when answering or questions.
+They’ll likely be nervous, so you may have to remind them a few times throughout the interview.

-Show students what it’s like working for your company
+6. Show applicants what it’s like working for your company